mozaic-io/sdk-node/documents/index.md

 Creating an instance of the SDK is very cheap and it is also stateless.
 You can keep it globally, or create one whenever you need to use it.

+## Web Hooks
+Mozaic provides a rich set of Web Hooks that enables direct callbacks to your own API when key events happen inside the system.
+For more information and documentation of web hook options, please see [Web Hooks](webhooks.md).

 ## Resources

 The Mozaic SDK consists of *Resources*.
 These are functional groupings of services and logic that let you perform actions with the Mozaic API.
-Each resource will have a main level object that is the main interface to other classes and functionality in the Resource.
+Each resource will have a top level object that is the main interface to other classes and functionality in the Resource.
 Resources can call other Resources and you may use several Resources together to complete a business process.
 The SDK's goal is to make this as easy and intuitive as possible.

 ### [Invoices](resources/Invoices.md)

 The [Invoices](resources/Invoices.md) resource enables you to download the PDF bytes of an invoice.
 You can then send them to a UI or download the bytes to a local file.
+You can also use this resource to mark an invoice as paid which will then use your Mozaic balance to fund your payment cycle.

 ### [PaymentCycles](resources/PaymentCycles.md)